thpatch/thcrap-tsa/readme.md

 Covers only the custom.exe programs.

 ## western_name_order
-Put the characters names in western order (first name first).
+Put the Japanese characters' names in western order (first name first).